Boris Ford

-Richard Boris Ford (1 July 1917, in Simla, India – 19 May 1998, in London, England), was a literary critic, writer, editor and educationist.
+Richard Boris Ford (1 July 1917 – 19 May 1998) was a British literary critic, writer, editor and educationist.

 Early life

-The son of an Indian Army officer, Brigadier Geoffrey Noel Ford, and his Russian wife Ekaterina, Ford was a chorister at King's College, Cambridge, eventually becoming head chorister under Boris Ord.
-He was then educated at Gresham's School, and through his English master there, Denys Thompson, was introduced to F.R.
-Leavis under whom he studied at Downing College, Cambridge.
+Ford was born on 1 July 1917, in Simla, India, the son of an Indian Army officer, Brigadier Geoffrey Noel Ford, and his Russian wife Ekaterina, Ford was a chorister at King's College, Cambridge, eventually becoming head chorister under Boris Ord.
+He was then educated at Gresham's School, and through his English master there, Denys Thompson, was introduced to F. R. Leavis under whom he studied at Downing College, Cambridge.
 Even before graduating, Ford's essay on Wuthering Heights was published by Leavis in Scrutiny in March 1939.
 Although he came to share many of Leavis's ideas, Ford could not follow Leavis in making "exclusion and exclusivity major features of [Leavis's] critical policy".
 Ford had an increasingly stormy relationship with Leavis and his wife Q. D.: at one point, Q. D. wrote to him "Mrs Leavis informs Mr Ford that he is no longer an acceptable visitor to her house.
 Any communications from him will not be answered."